mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/legacy-apis/collections/create.md

 **Response**

-A successful response returns information on the newly created collection, including its `id`.
-You can use the `id` in later steps to update or delete your collection or in a later tutorial to create a decision.
+A successful response returns information on the newly created collection, including its unique instance ID and placement `@id`.
+You can use the instance ID in later steps to update or delete your collection.
+You can use your unique collection `@id` in a later tutorial to create a decision.

 ```json
 {